uncannyowly/pyTeamsStatus/README.md

       ```bash
       python MSTeams.py
       ```
     - To run as a service on Windows, you can use tools like NSSM (Non-Sucking Service Manager) or Task Scheduler.
+You may need to place an absolute path in the config file when doing this, depending on the user that is setup in the service.
+      - A "System" service will not resolve the logged in user's log location path using the localappdata env var.
+In this scenario, you would need an absolute path in the config.
+      - Alternatively, you can setup the service to use your user account.
+This however comes with it's own set of limitations such as passwords and management.

 ## Debugging and Logging